Breast Augmentation: Does It Cause Cancer In Patients?

 Breast Augmentation

-Many women worry about developing breast cancer.
-Especially, when it comes to any invasive procedures.
-According to breastcancer.org, one out of every eight women in the United States will develop invasive breast cancer at some point in her lifetime.
+Many women worry about developing breast cancer, especially when it comes to invasive procedures.
+In fact, according to breastcancer.org, one out of every eight women in the United States will develop invasive breast cancer at some point in their lifetime.
+Here, you will learn whether breast augmentation leads to cancer or not.

 Breast augmentation is one of the most popular cosmetic procedures in the world.
-More than 300,000 surgeries are performed in the United States every year.
+More than 300,000 surgeries happen in the United States every year.
 Their number is growing.

-Since breast augmentation is a full-scale surgery, which tampers with the tissues, many patients are worried about the possibility of developing such dangerous conditions as cancer.
+Basically, breast augmentation is a full-scale surgery that tampers with the tissues.
+Hence, many patients fear the possibility of developing such dangerous conditions as cancer.

 Can breast augmentation cause cancer?
 Let’s find out.

-Different research has been done to find out if implants can lead to cancer.
+Different research came up to show whether implants can lead to cancer.
 According to Seattle breast augmentation surgeons at LaBelleVie and other board-certified doctors and qualified medical professionals, there is currently no evidence linking breast implants to breast cancer.

-The reason why some women may find out about cancer after or even before getting implants is linked to the fact that many tests are run before the surgery is performed.
-So patients discover tumors during the preparation procedures rather than after the implant is inserted.
+There are reasons why some women may find out about cancer after or even before getting implants.
+This depends on the fact that there are many tests before the actual surgery happens.
+So, patients discover tumors during the preparation procedures rather than after the insertion of the implant.

-Even though breast implants haven’t been linked to the appearance of breast cancer, it may increase the risk of developing a certain type of cancer called Breast Implant-Associated Anaplastic Large Cell Lymphoma or BI-AALCL.
+Generally, breast implants haven’t been linked to the appearance of breast cancer.
+However, they may increase the risk of developing a certain type of cancer.
+Actually, it is the Breast Implant-Associated Anaplastic Large Cell Lymphoma or BI-AALCL.

-BI-AALCL is an uncommon type of lymphoma, which occurs around the implants after breast augmentation is performed.
-It’s more common in women, who opt for breast implants that have textured surfaces.
+BI-AALCL is an uncommon type of lymphoma that occurs around the implants after breast augmentation.
+It’s more common in women who opt for breast implants having surface textures.

-BI-AALCL is an immune system cancer NOT breast cancer.
+BI-AALCL is an immune system cancer, NOT breast cancer.
 The risk of developing such cancer is rather low.
 One in about 30,000 women develops BI-AALCL after opting for breast augmentation with textured implants.
-If the condition is discovered early enough, it is easy to cure.
+However, if doctors discover the problem early enough, it is easy to cure.

 The symptoms of this type of cancer include: